Photo & Video Log

 May 25

-A vase sponge does not host a microbial community, unlike what is found in the surrounding water column.
+Some sponges, like this vase sponge (Callyspongia plicifera), do not host a microbial community that is substantially different from that found in the surrounding water column.
 (HR)

 May 25